 Picture 1: Lying Hip Assessment

 If you or your client lacks mobility in either, or both, of their hips, this may be the cause of their knee pain (as well as other issues).
-Therefore, the first and most important goal is to release tension from the larger muscles that help control hip function.
+Therefore, the first and most important corrective exercise goal is to release tension from the larger muscles that help control hip function.
 There are many corrective exercises you can teach clients to improve hip mobility.
 However, the first and most appropriate strategies to use are self-myofascial release (SMR) techniques.5 Below you will find three simple SMR exercises that will greatly improve the mobility of the hips.
-Performing these exercises on a regular basis will help both you and your client’s knees (and the rest of the body) feel and function better.
+Performing these corrective exercises on a regular basis will help both you and your client’s knees (and the rest of the body) feel and function better.

 Tennis Ball on Butt

 The gluteus maximus muscle helps control rotation of the leg and the hip socket.
 Using a tennis ball to release and rejuvenate this muscle (and the other smaller hip rotator muscles of this area) will enable the leg to rotate more freely in the hip socket and take stress and strain off the knees.